sakinanazarali/RUL_Prediction/README.md

 Run Steps #1 and #2 as described in Section 3.1 of this README file.
 This will process the data and prepare input files for the TTM models.
 </li>

-<li>In the 'models' folder, run the workbook "FM_TTM-unsmoothed.ipynb" from top to bottom.
+<li>In the 'models' folder, run the notebook "FM_TTM-unsmoothed.ipynb" from top to bottom.
 	<ul>
-	<li>The workbook displays plots of time series forecasting predictions.</li>
+	<li>The notebook displays plots of time series forecasting predictions.</li>
 	<li>Inputs - from the "data/processed_data_pickle_files_no_smoothing/" directory: "test_data_no_batches.pkl" </li>
 	<li>Outputs - None of relevance.
 Results are realized and visualized in the notebook.</li>
 	</ul>